mmccul/datagather/README.md

   - A few possible output options, each one host, one user, one runas, one user:
     - Valid sudoers lines
     - key=value
+  - This version is harder to read, but is designed to operate on very old perl
+    - Makes no use of named capture groups

 logins:
   - Like logins(1M) of yore, but works